 This is first draft material from a story I’m working on during a two week hiatus before I start editing Insurgent.
 It’s a departure for me, because it falls under the “new adult” genre.You can find the beginning of the story, discussion of what NA books are, and contents of the story, here.

 And now today’s giveaway for the Summer Splash Blog Hop.
 The blog hop is an opportunity for you to meet a bunch of awesome indie authors, and win some awesome grand prizes, including 2 Kindle Fires, Amazon gift cards and more.
-Go check them out //kindlesplash.blogspot.com.
+Go check them out http://kindlesplash.blogspot.com.

 Here at Side Views today I’m offering a personally autographed copy of my first novel, Prayer at Rumayla.
 Prayer at Rumayla is the story of Chet Brown, a nineteen year old Army Private returning home from the 1991 Gulf War.

 How do you win?
 Go up to the left side of this page where the floaty share thing, and share this page on Facebook.
 Make sure you tag me in the post, otherwise I won’t see it!
 Then post a comment here to make sure I know about it.
 I’ll pick the winner at 4ish on Monday morning,